The Sixth Sense: Filming

+Music

 Release

+The Sixth Sense was released on August 6, 1999, by Buena Vista Pictures Distribution.
+Buena Vista handled North American distribution while Spyglass Entertainment handled international sales.
+Buena Vista International acquired distribution rights in the United Kingdom, Latin America, Australia, and Singapore.

 Home media

 After a six-month online promotion campaign, The Sixth Sense was released on VHS and DVD by Hollywood Pictures Home Video on March 28, 2000.
 It went on to become the top-selling DVD of 2000, with more than 2.5 million units shipped, and the all-time second best-selling DVD title up until then, as well as the top video rental title of all-time.
 The film generated at least $173,320,000 from the US home video market, including $125,850,000 from VHS rentals in the US.

 In the United Kingdom, it was the third-most-watched film of 2003 on television, with 9 million viewers that year.

+The film was released on Blu-ray in September 2008, and on Ultra HD Blu-ray in October 2024.

 Reception

 Box office

 The Sixth Sense had a production budget of approximately $40 million (plus $25 million for prints and advertising).
 During its opening weekend, the film grossed $26.6 million, making it the largest August opening weekend, surpassing The Fugitive (1993).
-It would go on to hold this record for two years until it was taken by Rush Hour 2 in 2001.
-The film spent five weeks as the number 1 film at the U.S. box office, becoming only the second film, after Titanic (1997), to have grossed more than $20 million a weekend for five weekends.
-With a total gross of $29.2 million, The Sixth Sense would hold the record for having the largest Labor Day weekend gross until 2007 when it was surpassed by Halloween.
+It would go on to hold this record for two years until it was overtaken by Rush Hour 2 in 2001.
+The film spent five weeks as the number 1 film at the U.S. box office, becoming only the second film, after Titanic (1997), to have grossed more than $20 million each for five weekends.
+With a total gross of $29.2 million, The Sixth Sense set the record for having the largest Labor Day weekend gross until 2007 when it was surpassed by Halloween.
 During Labor Day, it made $6.3 million, making it the biggest September Monday gross, holding that record until it was beaten by It in 2017.
-It earned $293,506,292 in the United States and Canada and a worldwide gross of $672,806,292, ranking it 74th on the list of worldwide box-office money earners as of May 2022 when adjusting for inflation.
-Box Office Mojo estimates that the film sold over 57.5 million tickets in the US.
+It grossed $293,506,292 in the United States and Canada, surpassing The Empire Strikes Back as the tenth highest grossing film of all time in that market at the time.
+Box Office Mojo estimates that the film sold over 57.5 million tickets in the US and Canada.

 In Europe, the film sold 37,124,510 tickets at the box office.
-In the United Kingdom, it was given at first a limited release on nine screens, and entered at No. 8 before climbing up to No. 1 the next week with 430 theatres playing the film.
+In the United Kingdom, it was given at first a limited release on nine screens, and entered at number 8 at the UK box office before climbing up to number one the following week with 430 theatres playing the film.
 It had a record opening in the Netherlands.
+It had a worldwide gross of $672,806,292, ranking it ninth on the list of worldwide box-office money earners at the time.